apache/trafficcontrol/docs/source/admin/ansible-labs/ansible_labs.rst

 A simple scaffold for a lab directory is included at ``infrastructure/ansible/sample.lab``.

-* The ``ansible`` subdirectory should be used to hold variables specific to a particular lab in either ``vars.yml`` or an encrypted ansible ``vault``
+* The ``ansible`` subdirectory should be used to hold variables specific to a particular lab in either ``vars.yml`` or an encrypted Ansible ``vault``
-* The ``inventory`` directory is where it's recommended for your provisioning layer to drop a valid ansible inventory file describing what was allocated.
-When using ansible, it's important to point the inventory source to this directory so that it will merge all available inventory files together for you.
+* The ``inventory`` directory is where it's recommended for your provisioning layer to drop a valid Ansible inventory file describing what was allocated.
+When using Ansible, it's important to point the inventory source to this directory so that it will merge all available inventory files together for you.
 * The ``out/ssl`` directory is generated with the first run of the lab and holds your local copy of the lab SSL data
-* The docker and docker-compose related files are present as an optional wrapper for Linux hosts (doesn't work on OSX) around all the lab plumbing dependencies for ansible.
+* The docker and docker-compose related files are present as an optional wrapper for Linux hosts (doesn't work on OSX) around all the lab plumbing dependencies for Ansible.
 This is particularly handy for automated systems who perform regular redeployments.
 * ``manual.run.sh`` is a scaffold for the entrypoint for performing a lab rebuild from your local system.

 Gilt
 ----

-Traditionally when distributing application playbooks for Ansible, many people use the builtin ansible-galaxy repository.
+Traditionally when distributing application playbooks for Ansible, many people use the built-in Ansible Galaxy repository.
 There is a design limitation to the Ansible Galaxy though in that one git repository may only contain one role.
 In the case of Apache Traffic Control, there are many components each with their own roles.
-At the end of the day, the generic core roles must exist in a valid ansible role directory location.
+At the end of the day, the generic core roles must exist in a valid Ansible role directory location.
 There are many solutions to this problem, but one of the better and easier once that's been run across is using the 3rd-party tool `Gilt <https://github.com/metacloud/gilt>`_.
 As another alternative you can simply extract the roles from an ATC source tarball from a build.